-Travelers in search of budget-friendly destinations that still offer a wealth of activities often can’t find this happy medium.
+Travelers in search of cheap international flights to budget-friendly destinations that still offer a wealth of activities often can’t find this happy medium.
 A destination might be affordable because no one else travels there and yet there could be nothing to do.
 Asia tends to be the exception.
 While popular among travelers, the continent can also be incredibly affordable.
 Countless destinations not only pack a punch with activities but also offer you the chance to enjoy them without breaking your budget.
 If you’re looking to get your feet wet in Asia without spending too much, try these popular destinations.

 By the looks of Taipei, you might resolve that the city won’t offer much in the way of affordability.
 However, while the capital city might be littered with skyscrapers and oozes a modern vibe, Taipei is a very affordable city for travelers.
 Free and cheap attractions include heading to the top of the Taipei 101 Tower for around $20, some 1,670 feet above the city, exploring the National Palace Museum for under $10 (home to one of the largest collections of Chinese art in the world), or merely snagging a cheap eat at the Tonghua Night Market.
 You can even experience Taipei’s historical side with a free visit to the beloved Chiang Kai-Shek Memorial.